ipni/go-libipni/dagsync/README.md

 ### Publisher

 Create a dagsync publisher.
-Update its root to cause it to publish.
+Update its root to publish a new advertisement.
+Send announcement messages to inform indexers a new advertisement is available.

 ```golang
 publisher, err := ipnisync.NewPublisher(linkSys, privKey,